 - All required representations, certifications and assurances (e.g. human subjects assurance).

-If the organization is a for-profit, complete and submit the Checklist for Determination of Vendor/Subrecipient on Sponsored Programs form along with the proposal in order to make accurate determination for budgeting purposes.
+If the organization is a for-profit, complete and submit the Checklist for Determination of Subrecipient or Contractor form along with the proposal in order to make accurate determination for budgeting purposes.
 F&A is charged on only the first $25,000 of a subcontract but on the entire amount of a vendor contractual arrangement.

 The UM PI is encouraged to solicit statements of work and budgets from several organizations.
-When selecting a potential subrecipient, the PI should be aware of the ‘Codes of Conduct’ of Subpart C.42 of OMB Circular A-110, which states:
+When selecting a potential subrecipient, the PI should be aware of the ‘Codes of Conduct’ of Section 200.318(c)(1) of the United States Office of Management and Budget (OMB) guidance at 2 CFR Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), which states:

-“The recipient shall maintain written standards of conduct governing the performance of its employees engaged in the award and administration of contracts.
-No employee, officer, or agent shall participate in the selection, award, or administration of a contract supported by Federal funds if a real or apparent conflict of interest would be involved.
-Such a conflict would arise when the employee, officer, or agent, any member of his or her immediate family, his or her partner, or an organization which employs or is about to employ any of the parties indicated herein, has a financial or other interest in the firm selected for an award.
-The officers, employees, and agents of the recipient shall neither solicit nor accept gratuities, favors, or anything of monetary value from contractors, or parties to subagreements.
-However, recipients may set standards for situations in which the financial interest is not substantial or the gift is an unsolicited item of nominal value.
-The standards of conduct shall provide for disciplinary actions to be applied for violations of such standards by officers, employees, or agents of the recipient.”
+“The non-Federal entity must maintain written standards of conduct covering conflicts of interest and governing the performance of its employees engaged in the selection, award and administration of contracts.
+No employee, officer, or agent must participate in the selection, award, or administration of a contract supported by a Federal award if he or she has a real or apparent conflict of interest.
+Such a conflict of interest would arise when the employee, officer, or agent, any member of his or her immediate family, his or her partner, or an organization which employs or is about to employ any of the parties indicated herein, has a financial or other interest in or a tangible personal benefit from a firm considered for a contract.
+The officers, employees, and agents of the non-Federal entity must neither solicit nor accept gratuities, favors, or anything of monetary value from contractors or parties to subcontracts.
+However, non-Federal entities may set standards for situations in which the financial interest is not substantial or the gift is an unsolicited item of nominal value.
+The standards of conduct must provide for disciplinary actions to be applied for violations of such standards by officers, employees, or agents of the non-Federal entity.”

 The budget consists of a categorical breakdown of subrecipient costs, which could include both direct and facilities and administrative (F&A) costs, if allowed by the funding agency.
 If F&A costs are included in the potential subrecipient budget, a copy of their most current F&A Cost Agreement must be provided to the UM ORSP for verification of the F&A rate used in the budget.
 The budget should also show a categorical breakdown of subrecipient cost sharing, if cost sharing is required.